Entergy : Insights > Storms | MarketScreener

 The remnants of Hurricane Delta caused widespread power outages throughout the Entergy Mississippi service territory.
 Thunderstorms, heavy rains and high winds impacted our customers throughout the day Saturday.
-As of this report, over 25,000 customers are without power, down from over 50,000 this morning.
-Additional resources have mobilized to assist with damage assessment and the restoration where possible.
-We are working to respond to outages safely, while practicing social distancing measures needed during the COVID-19 pandemic.
+As of noon today, about 12,700 customers remain without power, down from a peak of nearly 52,000 Saturday morning.
+A workforce of 2,500 Entergy employees, contractors and mutual assistance resources continue to safely restore power, while practicing social distancing measures needed during the COVID-19 pandemic.

+The electric grid sustained the most significant damage in Adams, Amite, Franklin and Wilkinson counties.
+We expect to complete restoration in those areas by Tuesday evening.
+Customers in other hard-hit areas, including Copiah, Grenada, Jefferson, Lincoln, Madison, Rankin and Washington counties, as well as in Jackson and McComb, should be restored today if they can safely receive power.

+Our scouts continue assessing damage to determine the exact cause of outages and how long it will take to correct the problem.
+In harder to reach areas, we use advanced technology, such as infrared cameras, drones and satellite imagery to assess damage by foot, vehicles, airboats, highwater vehicles and helicopters.
+So far, we have discovered 108 damaged poles, 528 spans of wire down, 105 broken crossarms, and 27 damaged transformers.

 Adams County